|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Captured largely intact on February 20, 1945

-Repaired, Nichols was used by the Air Transport Command (ATC) and Naval Air Transport Service (NATS).
-During 1945-1946 a NATS detachment of six officers operated DC-3 transports was based at Nichols.
+After being repaired, Nichols Field was designated as US Army APO 75.
+For the remainder of the Pacific War, used by several U.S. Army Air Force (USAAF) squadrons, Air Transport Command (ATC) and Naval Air Transport Service (NATS).
+Between 1945-1946 a NATS detachment of six officers operated DC-3 transports was based at Nichols Field.

 5th BG, 31st BS (B-24) Guiuan Airfield circa 1945